Connecting your DSProxy to third-party dApps

 This will take you to a new page, where you'll first need to connect your DSProxy account by clicking the "Connect" button:

-The tool will automatically detect the Chain you're currently on - However you can also change it from the dropdown menu.
-After that, you'd need to enter your DSProxy address.
-If you enter an invalid one, our tool will notify you.
+The tool will automatically detect the Chain you're currently on - However you can also change it from the dropdown menu.\

 Once that's done - visit the dApp you want to interact with.
 From there, get the WalletConnect code: